 When building a Gen Z community, however, you can’t rely on conventional market research techniques.

 So, what are some of the best practices in building a research community of Gen Zs?
-We recently hosted a webinar with Rival Group Co-CEOs Jennifer Reid and Andrew Reid about this topic.
-Their special guest was Francesca Spizzo, Senior Research Associate from Reach3 Insights, who provided her thoughts as both an insight professional and a Gen Z herself.
+We hosted a webinar with Rival Group Co-CEOs Jennifer Reid and Andrew Reid about this topic.
+Their special guest was Francesca Spizzo, a Senior Research Associate from Reach3 Insights who provided her thoughts as both an insights professional and a Gen Z herself.

 “Being able to form authentic relationships helps us to avoid mistakes that can result in de-influencing.”

-Watch the recording below or check out our recap below for some highlights.
+Watch the video or check out our recap below for the highlights.

 If you want to reach Gen Zs, you have to go mobile.
 Often, Gen Z is mislabeled as the “technology-obsessed generation.”
 But what we truly care about is accessibility.
 There’s a huge difference between opening our phones to answer a quick SMS survey versus sitting down with our computers to find Wi-Fi and locate a mundane email survey.